|

 few years that luck will have to be considered a factor.
 The only sure way

-to buy a silver grulla is to buy a mature horse that is silver!
-Back
+to buy a silvery grulla is to buy a mature horse that is silver!

 to Top